About

 STICHTING NDSM-WERF

-The NDSM-werf Foundation was founded in 2009 and has the task of the municipality to ensure both the physical management and the cultural accessibility of the countryside.
-The foundation does this with the conviction that Amsterdam needs places like this: where old and new meet, where public space really belongs to everyone and is not swallowed up by private interests.
-Where you can browse and experiment, where there is room for culture and experimentation.
-Where festivals and a safe living environment coexist and where heritage and free space give a voice to history and (counter-) culture.
+Stichting NDSM-werf was founded in 2009 and manages and provides access to the outskirts of the NDSM-werf.
+The foundation believes in places where old and new come together and where culture and experimentation are central.
+Where festivals and a safe living environment coexist and heritage and free space give a voice to history and (counter-)culture.

 PARTNERS

-As a programmer, director and facilitator, the NDSM-werf Foundation is committed to collaborating and coordinating with cultural parties at NDSM.
-The foundation is the central hub in setting up both sitewide and specific cooperation programs.
-Stichting Kinetisch Noord (NDSM Loods), New Dakota, STRAAT, NDSM-fuse (in the NDSM-warehouse), Over het IJ and the Treehouse breeding ground are the direct cultural partners at NDSM with regular consultation and coordination.
-Support from funds and partners is essential for the NDSM-werf Foundation.
-Thanks to this support, we can continue to build on the cultural programming at NDSM and the future of the NDSM Cultuurwerf.
+As a programmer, director and facilitator, Stichting NDSM-werf works with cultural partners such as Stichting Kinetisch Noord, Nieuw Dakota, STRAAT, NDSM-fuse, Over het IJ and Treehouse breeding ground.
+Thanks to support from funds and partners, we can continue to build the cultural programming at the NDSM and the future of the NDSM Cultuurwerf.

 1894